 Recently the company incorporated Jharkhand Kolhan Steel, a wholly-owned subsidiary company, to facilitate the development of a steel plant in the state of Jharkhand.
 The company said it would build the steel facility through the special-purpose-vehicle (SPV) route.

-NMDC was formed in 1958 as a Government of India fully-owned public enterprise and is the nation’s single largest iron ore producer, presently producing from three fully mechanized mines - Bailadila Deposit-14/11C and Bailadila Deposit-5, 10/11A in Chhattisgarh State and Donimalai Iron Ore Mines in Karnataka State.
+NMDC is India’s single largest iron ore producer, presently producing from three fully mechanized mines - Bailadila Deposit-14/11C and Bailadila Deposit-5, 10/11A in Chhattisgarh State and Donimalai Iron Ore Mines in Karnataka State.